• Current students

 Joined Council 2023

-Christiaan is an Executive Director at EY Dublin with fifteen years of experience serving large public and private companies, with an emphasis on digital transformation.
+Christiaan is a Partner at EY Dublin with fifteen years of experience serving large public and private companies, with an emphasis on digital transformation.
 He started his EY career in South Africa, was seconded to Seattle in 2014, and relocated to Dublin in 2017.

 Christiaan is the first member, who qualified with another chartered body, to attain RI (Responsible Individual) status with the Institute, and also the first reciprocal member to serve on Council.
 He was elected to Council in 2023.
 He is a member of the Advocacy & Representation Board.